Mil-leon/tp/docs/UserGuide.md

 ---

-### Viewing Client or Pastry : `view`
+### Viewing Client, Pastry or Order : `view`

-The `view` command offers a detailed insight of the client and pastry list.
+The `view` command offers a detailed insight of the client, pastry and order lists.

-An in-depth look to access client information easily, or to access the types of pastries available.
+An in-depth look to access client information, types of pastries available and orders made thus far.

 #### Command Usage

-**Command**: `view client/pastry`
+**Command**: `view client/pastry/order`

 #### Parameters:

 1. client: Access the client list.
 2. pastry: Access the pastry list.
+3. order: Access the order list

 <box type="info" seamless>

-The `view` command allows only either viewing client or viewing pastry.
+The `view` command allows only either viewing client, or viewing pastry, or viewing order.

 </box>